-Under South African tax law, the corporate tax rate is 28% for the year ended 31 March 2012 on taxable profits of the South African subsidiaries.
-No provision for taxation has been made as the subsidiaries in South Africa have no assessable profits for the year.
+Under South African tax law, the corporate tax rate is 28% for both years on taxable profits of the South African subsidiaries.
+No provision for taxation has been made as the subsidiaries in South Africa have no assessable profits for both years.